Lawrence908/eventsphere/EventSphere_664870797/reflection/learning_reflection.md

 This project shifted how I think about database design.
 I stopped seeing the database as "where the data goes" and started treating it as a core part of the system architecture.
 Patterns like the computed pattern showed me that doing work early can prevent expensive work later.
 Thinking in terms of read-patterns, data closeness, and document shape felt natural by the end.

-There's more I want to explore, like change streams, GridFS, live analytics, real-time updates.
-But now the foundations are in place, and that makes the advanced features easier to pick up down the road.
+There's more I want to explore, like transactions, change streams, GridFS, live analytics, and real-time updates.
+Unfortunately, we didn't get to cover MongoDB transactions in class, but I'm looking forward to learning how to implement multi-document ACID transactions for critical operations like ticket booking in future projects.
+The foundations are now in place, and that makes these advanced features easier to pick up down the road.

 ---